Quick and Light Vegetable Broth with Seasonal Vegetables

 requires just 10 minutes of cooking;

-light vegetable broth
+light vegetable broth without carrots and potatoes

-Let’s see how it’s prepared!
+Let’s see how to prepare it!

-Quick and Light Vegetable Broth
+Quick and Light Vegetable Broth with Seasonal Vegetables

 • Difficulty: Easy